omarryhan/aiogoogle/docs/index.rst

 Intro
 ----------

-Now that you have figured out which authentication scheme you are going to use, let's make some API calls.
+Now that you have figured out which authentication scheme you are going to use and got your hands on an access and a refresh token, let's make some API calls.

 Assuming that you chose the: *urlshortener v1* API: